-The Company is jointly owned by Black Horse Group Limited, a wholly owned subsidiary of LBG, and Spitalgate Dealer Services Limited.
-The Company and both shareholders are party to a shareholders' agreement which sets out the overall objectives of the arrangement and the respective obligations of each of the parties in terms of meeting those objectives.
-The directors ensure that the strategy, priorities, processes and practices of the Company are aligned to the requirements of the shareholders' agreement and, where required, to those of LBG as the Company's controlling shareholder.
+Since the 12 October 2021, the Company is wholly owned by Black Horse Group Limited, a wholly owned subsidiary of LBG.
+The directors ensure that the strategy, priorities, processes and practices of the Company are aligned to the requirements of the Group.
 Further information in respect of the relationship of LBG with its shareholders is included within the Strategic report within the LBG Annual Report and Accounts for 2020, which does not form part of this report, available on the LBG website.